Merck Manual

 Symptoms and Signs of OCD

-Obsessions are unwanted, intrusive thoughts, urges, or images, the presence of which usually causes marked distress or anxiety.
-The dominant theme of the obsessive thoughts may be harm, risk to self or others, contamination, doubt, symmetry, or aggression.
-For example, patients may obsess about becoming contaminated with dirt or germs unless they wash their hands for 2 hours a day.
+Obsessions are unwanted, intrusive thoughts, urges, or mental images, the presence of which usually causes marked distress or anxiety.
+The dominant themes of the obsessions include harm (eg, fears of harm to self or others), cleaning or contamination (eg, patients may obsess about becoming contaminated with dirt or germs), forbidden or taboo thoughts (eg, aggressive or sexual obsessions), and the need for symmetry.
 The obsessions are not pleasurable.
-Thus, patients usually try to ignore and/or suppress the thoughts, urges, or images.
-Or they try to neutralize them by performing a compulsion.
+Thus, patients usually try to ignore and/or suppress them, or they try to neutralize them by performing a compulsion.

 • Washing (eg, handwashing, showering)